 - Minimum score is 500 if you have a maximum 90% LTV ratio.

 In addition to closing costs, you must pay annual and upfront FHA mortgage insurance premiums.
+The FHA streamline-refinance is very popular with borrowers that already have a government mortgage insured by the FHA.

 The US Department of Veterans Affairs (VA) does not have a minimum credit score for a rate-and-term refinance.
 But many VA lenders want to see at least a 620 credit score.
 You also need to pay closing costs and fees.